 As part of our work in atomic force microscopy, we regularly come across great research articles.
 Members of our Atomic Force Microscopy Journal Club receive brief reviews of select papers, collected below.
-If you would like to be added to our email list for these reviews, please email us at email@example.com.
+Sign up to automatically receive the monthly Journal Club via email:

 INFLUENCE OF THE POLYTETRAFLUORETHLYLENE CONTENT ON THE PERFORMANCE OF HIGH-TEMPERATURE POLYMER ELECTROLYTE MEMBRANE FUEL CELL ELECTRODES

 Florian Mack, Tobias Morawietz, Renate Hiesgen, Dominik Kramer, Viktor Gogel, Roswitha Zeis

 Int.
 J. Hydrogen Energy, 2016, 41(18), pp 7475-7483 8